coconauts/coconauts.github.io/_posts/2025-10-30-backup-internet-setup.markdown

     <p>If you dread spaghetti code, try spaghetti cables</p>
 </div>

-[cables] If you dread spaghetti code, try spaghetti cables

 Then we simply swap the entry routers again, and it's as if nothing ever happened.